yoichitgy/hugo_yoichitgy/content/post/2015-09-02-dependency-injection-in-mvvm-architecture-with-reactivecocoa-part4-implementing-the-view-and-viewmodel.md

 +++
 date = "2015-09-02T12:10:55+09:00"
-draft = "true"
 slug = "dependency-injection-in-mvvm-architecture-with-reactivecocoa-part-4-implementing-the-view-and-viewmodel"
 tags = ["swinject", "dependency-injection", "mvvm", "reactivecocoa", "swift"] title = "Dependency Injection in MVVM Architecture with ReactiveCocoa Part 4: Implementing the View and ViewModel"

 +++

 In [the last blog post](/post/dependency-injection-in-mvvm-architecture-with-reactivecocoa-part-3-designing-the-model/), we developed the Model part of the example app.
 In this blog post, we will move on to the View and ViewModel parts.
-First, empty implementations of View and ViewModel will be added to get working software.
-Then actual implementations will be added.
-During the development, we will learn how to use `PropertyOf` and `MutableProperty`, which are observable property types provided by [ReactiveCocoa](https://github.com/ReactiveCocoa/ReactiveCocoa/).
+First, empty implementation of View and ViewModel will be added to the project to get working software.
+Then actual implementation will be added with unit tests.
+During the development, we will learn how to use `PropertyOf` and `MutableProperty` types, which are observable properties provided by [ReactiveCocoa](https://github.com/ReactiveCocoa/ReactiveCocoa/).

 ## Notice

-In the example project, Swift 2.0 with Xcode 7 are used though they are still in beta versions.
-To use with Swift 2.0, a development version of ReactiveCocoa in [swift2 branch](https://github.com/ReactiveCocoa/ReactiveCocoa/tree/swift2) will be used.
+In the example project, Swift 2.0 with Xcode 7 is used though they are still in beta versions.
+To use with Swift 2.0, a development version of ReactiveCocoa in [swift2 branch](https://github.com/ReactiveCocoa/ReactiveCocoa/tree/swift2) is used.
 Notice that ReactiveCocoa 3.0 has functional style APIs like `|> map` or `|> flatMap`, but APIs in swift2 branch are in protocol oriented and fluent style like `.map()` or `.flatMap()`.
 Since swift2 branch is still in development, the APIs might be changed in the future.

 ## View and ViewModel Design Overview

-To decouple View and ViewModel, the interfaces are defined by protocols.
-In the diagram below, `ImageSearchTableViewModeling` and `ImageSearchTableViewCellModeling` are protocols. `ImageSearchTableViewModel` and `ImageSearchTableViewCellModel` are their implementations conforming the protocols. `ImageSearchTableViewModel` receives image entities wrapped in an event from the Model layer, and converts them to `ImageSearchTableViewCellModel`s to pass to `ImageSearchTableViewController`.
+To decouple View and ViewModel, the interfaces are defined as protocols as shown in the diagram below. `ImageSearchTableViewModeling` and `ImageSearchTableViewCellModeling` are protocols. `ImageSearchTableViewModel` and `ImageSearchTableViewCellModel` are their implementation conforming the protocols. `ImageSearchTableViewModel` receives image entities wrapped in an event from the Model layer, and converts them to `ImageSearchTableViewCellModel` instances to pass to `ImageSearchTableViewController` in an event.

 ![View and View Model Design](/images/post/2015-09/SwinjectMVVMExampleViewAndViewModelDesign.png)

-## Empty Implementations of View and ViewModel
+## Empty Implementation of View and ViewModel

-At the beginning, we are going to add empty implementations of View and ViewModel with their dependencies injected by [Swinject](https://github.com/Swinject/Swinject).
+At the beginning, we are going to add empty implementation of View and ViewModel with dependency injection by [Swinject](https://github.com/Swinject/Swinject).
 You can get still empty but working software first, then add features one by one as [the Agile practices](https://en.wikipedia.org/wiki/Agile_software_development) promote.

 ### Adding Empty View